MOVEMENT AND IDENTIFICATION

 Please visit the USDA website to acquire more information about each state's animal transport regulations as well as international animal transport regulations.
 For interstate animal movement requirements to several states, please visit www.InterstateLivestock.com.

-The Office of the State Veterinarian will no longer issue small animal certificates of veterinary inspection.
-The USDA APHIS Form 7001, is available as a fillable PDF form at https://www.aphis.usda.gov/library/forms/pdf/APHIS7001.pdf.
-Important Note: Many states are no longer accepting the USDA APHIS form 7001 for interstate travel of small animals as it easily downloadable off the internet and does not contain a unique, traceable identifying number.
+The Office of State Veterinarian will no longer issue small animal certificates of veterinary inspection.
+The USDA APHIS Form 7001 is available as a fillable PDF form at https://www.aphis.usda.gov/library/forms/pdf/APHIS7001.pdf.
+Note: Many states are no longer accepting the USDA APHIS form 7001 for interstate travel of small animals as it is easily downloadable off the internet and does not contain a unique, traceable identifying number.
 Because of some fraudulent use, the form has come under scrutiny and is being denied by a growing number of states.
 Accredited veterinarians are encouraged to check with the destination state to determine what forms are accepted.
-As an alternative to the APHIS form 7001, accredited practitioners can use an electronic Certificate of Veterinary Inspection available through a number of providers.
-As of June 2020, the following eCVI providers are available for Kentucky veterinarians:
+As an alternative to the APHIS Form 7001, accredited practitioners can use an electronic Certificate of Veterinary Inspection available through a number of providers.
+Currently, the following eCVI providers are available for Kentucky veterinarians:

 HOW TO OBTAIN AN IMPORT PERMIT?